Learn all about the innocent archetype, including definition, characteristics, examples and more.

 They inspire people to do good and are pure in every way.
 Their greatest strength comes from their ability to easily trust.
 They are interested in other people’s well being and strive to help them.
 They are also known as saint, romantic, dreamer, optimist, muse and angel.

-There are some characteristics that are common to all sage archetypes:
+There are some characteristics that are common to all innocent characters:

 - They are easily impressed, making them the best audiences for performances.

 - They tend to ignore the bad happening around them.

 - They have a keen sense of wonder.